chuyuanliu/heptools/docs/guide/optional.rst

 Optional Tools
 *********************

-The following self-contained submodules provide solutions to more specific problems and are completely decoupled from the rest of the package.
+The following self-contained submodules provide tools to more specific problems.

 .. toctree::
     :hidden: